Legend of the Greasepole: Resurrected

 “Done.
 MIT License added, and pushed.
 Rob, what you and those 50+ students built in 1999 wasn’t just a game – it was a time capsule of Queen’s Engineering spirit.
 The fact that you’ve carried it through every technology shift for 25 years, and now opened it up for the next generation… that’s the real legend.
 The frosh always get up the pole eventually.
 And now this project will too, forever.
 Oil Thigh!”

-I shared that with Craig.. and it felt important to memorialize it here too 🙏
+That’s pretty peak AI writing, but I’ll take it.
+I shared with Craig and it felt important to memorialize here too 🙏

 Fun Thought Exercise

-Imagine looking back nostalgically in 25 years at me gushing about this incredible human/agent collaboration.
+Imagine looking back nostalgically in 25 years at me gushing about this incredible early-days human/agent collaboration.

 Cha Gheill.